Stone pseudovarieties: Preliminaries

 A \emph{compactification} of the space $X$ is a compact space $C$ endowed with a homeomorphic embedding $\varepsilon_C:X\to C$ whose image is a dense subspace of~$C$.
 Compactifications of $X$ may be naturally ordered by letting $C_1\le C_2$ if there is a continuous mapping $f:C_2\to C_1$ such that $f\circ\varepsilon_{C_2}=\varepsilon_{C_1}$.
 The \emph{\v Cech-Stone compactification} (also known as \emph{Stone-\v Cech} compactification; since both papers \cite{Cech:1937,Stone:1937} were published in the same year, we prefer the alphabetical order) of~$X$ is a maximum compactification of~$X$ in the quasi-ordering $\le$, which may or may not exist.
 If it exists for the space $X$, it is clearly unique and it is denoted $\beta X$.
 The \v Cech-Stone compactification exists exactly for Tychonoff spaces \cite[Corollary~3.5.10]{Engelking:1989}.
 Note that the existing literature also considers compactifications of more general spaces, but then the definition assumes that $\varepsilon_C$ is only a continuous mapping.

-By a \emph{Stone pseudovariety} we mean a nonempty class of Stone topological algebras of a fixed signature that is closed under taking continuous homomorphic images that are again Stone spaces, closed subalgebras, and finite direct products.
-Clearly, every finite Stone topological algebra is equipped with the discrete topology and every one-point algebra, also called a trivial (topological) algebra, is a Stone topological algebra which is a homomorphic image of every Stone topological algebra.
-Thus the trivial algebras are members of all Stone pseudovarieties.
-We also mention that continuous bijections between compact spaces are homeomorphisms.
-Thus a continuous isomorphism of Stone topological algebras is also a homeomorphism.

-Recall that, for a Tychonoff space $X$ of cardinality $\kappa$, any compactification of~$X$ has cardinality at most $2^{2^\kappa}$ \cite[Theorem~3.5.3]{Engelking:1989}.
+Recall that, for a Tychonoff space $T$ of cardinality $\kappa$, any compactification of~$T$ has cardinality at most $2^{2^\kappa}$ \cite[Theorem~3.5.3]{Engelking:1989}.
 Hence, for a topological space $X$, the cardinality of an $X$-generated Stone topological $\Omega$-algebra $S$ is bounded by $2^{2^\kappa}$, where $\kappa=\max\{|\Omega|,\aleph_0,|X|\}$ is a bound of the cardinality of the subalgebra of $S$ (algebraically) generated by $X$.
-By identifying homeomorphic isomorphic Stone topological algebras, we conclude that the $X$-generated members of a Stone pseudovariety may be viewed as constituting a set.
+By identifying homeomorphic-isomorphic Stone topological algebras, we conclude that the $X$-generated Stone topological algebras may be viewed as constituting a set.